larson-group/clubb_release/Readme.txt

   Thermodynamic grid:
   radht, radht_SW, radht_LW:  Radiative Heat; Short-wave/Long-wave component;

-  The thlm forcing will also be influenced by this calculation.
+  The thlm_forcing variable will also have radht added to it.
+This is an explicit contribution to the thlm calculation.

   Note that for most cases SW and LW components are not calculated without using BUGSrad.